scline6/Triangulator/README.md

 ## Distiguishing Characteristics

-1. Triangulator uses Hilbert spatial hashing to prune distant vertices from the point-in-triangle tests and accelerates the algorithm to O(n*log(n)) performance.
+1. Triangulator uses Hilbert spatial hashing to prune distant vertices from the point-in-triangle tests and accelerates the ear-clipping algorithm to O(n*log(n)) performance.
 2. Triangulator's Ear-clipping algorithm uses a priority queue to greedily select the ear with the best triangle quality.
-This minimizes the number of Delaunay-Lawson flips and generally avoids the worst case of O(n^2).
+This minimizes the number of Delaunay-Lawson flips and generally avoids the worst case of O(n^2) for the CDT portion.
 3. Both Ear-clipping and Delaunay flips are carried out with in-place algorithms in contiguous memory.
 This approach gives optimal cache performance.
 4. Triangulator handles either winding order (CCW or CW) for single contours and always returns triangles in the same winding order.
 For nested contours, this is almost true, but Triangulator will adjust interior contours as necessary.